dzf0023/dzf0023.github.io/_pages/about.md

 <span style="color:blue;">[Jan 2025] </span> Our paper [LLMs as Meta-Reviewers' Assistants: A Case Study] has been accepted by NAACL 2025 as a main conference paper!!!

-<span style="color:blue;">[Jan 2025] </span> I am happy to serve as a PC member for  Reasoning and Planning for LLMs, ICLR 2025
+<span style="color:blue;">[Jan 2025] </span> I am happy to serve as a PC member for  Reasoning and Planning for LLMs, ICLR 2025!

-<span style="color:blue;">[Dec 2024] </span> I am happy to serve as a PC member for  AI Agent for Information Retrieval, AAAI 2025
+<span style="color:blue;">[Dec 2024] </span> I am happy to serve as a PC member for  AI Agent for Information Retrieval, AAAI 2025!

+<span style="color:blue;">[Nov 2024] </span> I served as an Innovation program advisor for the students at Gustavus 2025!
-<span style="color:blue;">[Oct 2024] </span>I am happy to receive the Swanson-Holcomb Undergraduate Research (SHUR) award from @Gustavus to support my undergraduate student research
+<span style="color:blue;">[Oct 2024] </span>I am happy to receive the Swanson-Holcomb Undergraduate Research (SHUR) award from @Gustavus to support my undergraduate student research!!

 <span style="color:blue;">[Oct 2024] </span> Our paper [Investigating Annotator Bias in Large Language Models for Hate Speech Detection] got accepted by Safe Generative AI Workshop @ NeurIPS 2024.
-I will present our poster in December, Vancouver, Canada.
+I will present our poster in December, Vancouver, Canada!

 <span style="color:blue;">[July 2024] </span> Our paper [Towards Effective Authorship Attribution](https://ieeexplore.ieee.org/abstract/document/10835464) got accepted by The Sixth IEEE International Conference on Cognitive Machine Intelligence!